 The Endoscopy Team does offer an acute service to inpatients.
 We also support and work in other areas with Harrogate District Hospital, including day surgery, main theatres and radiology.
 We occasionally operate a mobile service for patients who are unable to safely transfer off a ward.

-The Endoscopy Unit is located on the ground floor of Harrogate District Hospital.
-The Unit is on the main corridor, on the right.
+The Endoscopy Unit is located on the first floor of Harrogate District Hospital.
+Please follow the signs from the Main Entrance to the first floor, where the Unit is on the main corridor towards the back of the Hospital.

 Patients are usually referred by their GP with symptoms such as indigestion, change in bowel habits, weight loss, anaemia and passing blood through the rectum.